-Our home is set in over 3 acres of well-kept lawns and gardens.
-We provide exemplary nursing, palliative and respite care for up to 42 residents.
+Set in over 3 acres of well-kept lawns and gardens in a small hamlet adjoining the market town of Diss, Walcott Hall provides exemplary nursing, palliative and respite care for up to 42 residents.

 A varied weekly activities programme